agentmorris/nfl-game-dates/docs/year_2011_week_19_with_quality.md

----
-title: Game info for 2011 championship
+## Game info for 2011 championship
----
 Baltimore Ravens at New England Patriots, Sunday, Jan 22, 3:05 PM